 Why travel as a freelancer?

-If you’ve ever dreamed of taking your freelance business on the road and enjoying the fruits of your labour, now is the time to do it.
+If you’ve ever dreamed of taking your freelance business on the road and enjoying the fruits of your labor, now is the time to do it.

 In this short article, I’m going to give you 5 rock-solid reasons why you should pack up your bags to travel the world (and why I think it’ll actually help, rather than hinder, your freelance business).